-Last but not least, unconventional rail transport technologies (i.e. fully automated Multi-Modal Mobility-Systems for passengers and goods) which allow seamless and safe door-to-door transport can bring new ideas in the sector (linked to TP5 and TP6).
+Last but not least, unconventional rail transport technologies (i.e. fully automated Multi-Modal Mobility-Systems for passengers and goods) or new rail transport concepts which allow seamless and safe & secure door-to-door transport can bring new ideas in the sector (linked to TP1 and TP8).

-3. Crisis management & recovery planning strategies
+2. Crisis management & recovery planning strategies

-The third component focuses on the ability of a system to automatically recover from a crisis situation when human intervention is not possible anymore.
-Any solution would need to operate within a defined system and for this the outputs of the Transforming Project 1 are essential.
-Specific decision management tool, pushing the use of AI to its limit and provide the necessary checks and balances, may be part of dedicated research activities alongside the work of TP9, TP8, TP5, TP4 and TP2and tested in a simulation environment of the real rail system provided by TP3.
+The third component focuses on the ability of a system to automatically recover from crisis situations when human intervention is not possible anymore.
+Any solution would need to operate within a defined system and for this the outputs of the System Pillar and TP3 "Connected and Open Rail Framework for European Mobility" are essential.
+Specific decision management tool, pushing the use of Al to its limit and provide the necessary checks and balances, may be part of dedicated research activities alongside the work of TP4 "Network Management Planning and Control", TP2 "Rail as the Backbone of a Green Freight Logistic Chain", TP1 "Smart Integration for Railways within Door-to-Door Mobility", TP7 "Smart Asset Management and Maintenance of the Future" and TP6 "Assets for Automated and/or Autonomous and/or remotely piloted Operations" tested in a simulated environment of the real rail system provided by TP9 "Railways Digital Twin, Simulation & Virtualisation".